CHOP-CGTInformatics/REDCapTidieR/README.md

 coverage](https://codecov.io/gh/CHOP-CGTInformatics/REDCapTidieR/branch/main/graph/badge.svg)](https://app.codecov.io/gh/CHOP-CGTInformatics/REDCapTidieR?branch=main)
 <!-- badges: end -->

-The {REDCapTidieR} package provides an elegant way to import data from a [REDCap](https://www.project-redcap.org/) database into an R environment.
-It builds upon the [{REDCapR}](https://ouhscbbmc.github.io/REDCapR/) package to query the REDCap API and then transforms the returned data into a set of tidy tibbles.
+The REDCapTidieR package provides an elegant way to import data from a [REDCap](https://www.project-redcap.org/) database into an R environment.
+It builds upon the [REDCapR](https://ouhscbbmc.github.io/REDCapR/) package to query the REDCap API and then transforms the returned data into a set of tidy tibbles.

-{REDCapTidieR} is especially useful for dealing with complex databases that are longitudinal or include repeated instruments or both.
+REDCapTidieR is especially useful for dealing with complex databases that are longitudinal or include repeated instruments or both.

 ## Installation